How does this medication work? What will it do for me?

 Kidney function: Omalizumab has not been studied for use by people with kidney problems.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Omalizumab has not been studied for use by people with liver problems.
 If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.

 Parasite infections: This medication may weaken your resistance to parasite infections.
 If you are living in or travelling to a region where parasite infections are frequent, discuss with your doctor any special precautions that may be needed.

-Serum sickness: Rarely, serum sickness can occur with the use of omalizumab.
+Serum sickness: In rare cases, serum sickness can occur with the use of omalizumab.
 This is a delayed allergic reaction that can happen at any time during treatment with this medication and occurs between 1 and 5 days after an injection.
-If you experience painful joints or muscles, swollen lymph nodes with a rash and fever, contact your doctor immediately.
+If you experience painful joints or muscles or swollen lymph nodes with a rash and fever, contact your doctor immediately.

 Severe allergic reactions: Although rare, severe allergic reactions to omalizumab may occur.
 After your injection, the doctor may ask you to remain at the office or clinic for a short period of time.
 This way, if you do have an allergic reaction, medical attention will be nearby.